dev-diaries/web/_social-posts/css-symbol-selectors.md

 ## ~ Selector

 {:.post-content}
-The ~ symbol selects all elements that is preceded by the former selector.
+The ~ symbol selects all elements that are preceded by the former selector.
 This also means that the element doesn't have to come directly after, it can be one after or three after, etc, but it won't affect children of the former selector.